 Keyword research is the process of identifying a list of keywords for which you would like your website to rank.
-Based on this list, you will develop content and make SEO optimizations in the hopes of improving your website’s position in the search engine results page (SERP) to generate more impressions, traffic, and conversions.
+Based on this list, you will develop content and make SEO (search engine optimizations) in the hopes of improving your website’s position in the search engine results page (SERP) to generate more impressions, traffic, and conversions.

 While the keyword research process can be as simple or complex as you choose to make it, there are some common mistakes that both novice researchers and hardened SEO experts may fall prey to.